Albin Berisha: Second return from loan

 On 5 July 2022, Berisha registered his debut in European competitions by starting in a 1–1 home draw to Žalgiris in the first qualifying round of the UEFA Champions League.
 On 19 July, he scored his first European goal in a 4–0 away thrashing of La Fiorita in the second qualifying round of the Europa Conference League.

 Berisha made six appearances in the group stage of the latter competition, but only started in a 0–1 away loss to CFR Cluj on 3 November.
 On 21 January 2023, he started in the 1–0 victory over Llapi in the 2022 Kosovar Supercup.

 Berisha won his second national title with Ballkani at the end of the 2022–23 season.
 His side qualified again to the Europa Conference League, and this time he started in all six matches of the group stage, including the 2–0 home win over Dinamo Zagreb on 5 October 2023.

 Petrolul Ploiești

 On 5 February 2024, Berisha signed a three-and-a-half-year contract with Romanian club Petrolul Ploiești, for a rumoured fee of €200,000 plus 20% interest on a future sale.
 He made his debut eleven days later, scoring a late winner in a 2–1 home Liga I victory over Politehnica Iași.

 On 29 July 2024, Berisha scored his first goal of the season in a 1–0 league derby win over Rapid București.

 Hansa Rostock

 On 14 August 2024, Berisha moved to German side Hansa Rostock for an undisclosed transfer fee.
 He scored a goal in his very first game for Hansa, in the cup match against Hertha BSC (1–5).
 After that, he only made three more appearances for the North-German club until the winter break.

+On 6 February 2026, his contract with Hansa was mutually terminated.